Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- At home this season, Miami is 4-2 against the spread and 3-3 overall.
+- At home this year, Miami is 3-3 overall and 4-2 against the spread.

-- At home, as 4-point favorites or more, the Dolphins are unbeaten ATS (1-0).
+- At home, as 4-point favorites or greater, the Dolphins are unbeaten ATS (1-0).

-- In three of six games at home this year, Miami has gone over the total.
+- This season, Miami has hit the over in three of six home games.

-- Away from home, New York is 1-4 overall and 3-2 against the spread.
+- New York is 1-4 overall, and 3-2 against the spread, away from home.

-- New York has gone over the total in three of five road games this year.
+- In three of five away games this year, New York has hit the over.

 Powered by Data Skrive.